crowold/crowold.github.io/_projects/GPG.md

 Published
 ======
 ------
-**Life-course-sensitive analysis of group inequalities in old age: Combining sequence analysis with the Kitagawa-Oaxaca-Blinder decomposition**
+**Life-course-sensitive analysis of group inequalities: Combining sequence analysis with the Kitagawa-Oaxaca-Blinder decomposition**

 <i>With Emanuela Struffolino & Anette Fasang<i>
-> This paper improves the understanding of how prior life-courses that unfold over several decades relate to inequalities between groups in old age.
-We propose a step wise process combining the strengths of Multichannel Sequence Analysis to analyse life-courses with the Kitagawa-Oaxaca-Blinder decomposition, which has long been established to analyse group inequalities in outcomes.
-The combination of both methods allows to reveal i) which part of group-specific gaps in outcomes are due to group-specific life course patterns and ii) which part is due to group-specific returns for the same life course patterns.
-To illustrate the proposed procedure, we apply it to the case of Gender Pension Gaps in Italy and West Germany.
+> Processes that unfold over individuals’ life courses are often associated with inequalities later in life.
+The literature lacks methodological approaches to analyze inequalities in outcomes between groups, for example, between women and men, in a life-course-sensitive manner.
+We propose a combination of methods—of sequence analysis, which enables us to study the multidimensional complexity of life courses with Kitagawa–Oaxaca–Blinder decomposition.
+This approach allows us to distinguish the share of inequalities between groups that is due to group-specific life courses from the share that is due to group-specific returns to similar life courses.
+We illustrate the combination of the two methods by analyzing work–family life courses and gender pension gaps in Italy and Germany.
+Our contribution is to systematically compare possible core analytical choices when combining typologies derived using sequence analysis with the Kitagawa–Oaxaca–Blinder decomposition.
+For future applications, we propose a set of practical guidelines for sequence analysis–Kitagawa–Oaxaca–Blinder decomposition..

 [Working paper](https://osf.io/preprints/socarxiv/7k4vt/){: .btn--research}

 [Published article](https://journals.sagepub.com/doi/10.1177/00491241231224226){: .btn--research}

-Work in progress
+In Preparation for Submission
 ======
 ------
 **Differences in Gender Pension Gaps in public and private pensions in West Germany: Which role do work-family life courses play?**